Ouvrage Sentzich

 Ouvrage Sentzich is part of the Fortified Sector of Thionville of the Maginot Line.

 The petit ouvrage for infantry is located to the south of gros ouvrage Galgenberg, on the edge of the main road to Luxembourg near the village of Sentzich.
 Gros ouvrage Métrich is to the east.
 As a small work, it was not considered for use after World War II and was abandoned.
-It is secured, but is not open to the public.
+It is secured and is not open to the public.

 Design and construction

 The Sentzich site was approved by CORF (Commission d'Organisation des Régions Fortifiées), the Maginot Line's design and construction agency, in February 1930 and construction by contractor Verdun-Fortifications started the same year.
 The construction cost was 7.5 million francs.

 Description

 The single infantry block possessed two firing chambers and one machine gun turret.
 The north chamber was equipped for a machine gun/37 mm anti-tank gun combination (JM/AC37), and was surmounted by an automatic rifle cloche (GFM).
 The south firing chamber was equipped similarly.
 The usine was equipped with two Baudouin motors, of 36 hp each.